ALL images are by the photographer above (free, wild, & unrestrained)

 has pursued now for over 63 years.

-His images have been published in National Geographic, National Audubon Society Books, Field Guides and Magazines, Birding, Western Birds, and numerous other books, magazines, periodicals internationally, CD's, DVD's, and research papers over the last 46 years.
+His images have been published in National Geographic, National Audubon Society Books, Smithsonian magazine, Nature Conservancy magazine, numerous Field Guides, Birding magazine, Western Birds magazine, and numerous other books, magazines, periodicals internationally, CD's, DVD's, and research papers over the last 48 years.

 His accomplishments include photographing nearly all (over 906 species) of the expected bird species, including many of the rarest, in North America.
 To that he has added many of the large mammals, cetaceans, and sea mammals and expanded into species from North America, the Bahamas, Japan, China.
 Hong Kong, Thailand, and east Asia.
 He has also been in the number one position on the most photographed birds in the American Birding Association area (North America) for the last several years.

 At present he has well over 1 million slides and digital stock images of these species (and sub-species) in different poses, age groups, and activities.

 His travels have taken him to each state and province on the North American continent, north of Mexico (and Mexico as well), including many trips to Japan, China, Hong Kong, Thailand, and eastern Asia, Central America, and South America along with the Bahamas.
 Over the last 70 years have lived in 13 states and 2 foreign countries.

-His most favorite places are Alaska (most favorite), California, southeastern Arizona, Florida, Ohio, Texas, British Columbia, Ontario, and Nova Scotia, Canada, Japan, China, Hong Kong, and Thailand.
+His most favorite places are Alaska (most favorite), California, southeastern Arizona, Florida, Ohio, Texas, British Columbia, Ontario, Nova Scotia, and Newfoundland, Canada, Japan, China, Hong Kong, Thailand, Costa Rica, and Ecuador.

 http://www.tsuru-bird.net (Bird and Mammal Website - including Cetaceans and Others from North America, the Bahamas, Japan, Hong Kong, Thailand, China, Costa Rica, and Ecuador)

 http://www.tsuru-bird.net/image.htm (Individual Species list / links)